 -serves 6-8 (a serving size was listed as 1 1/2 cups)

 A few notes: While it's not usually important what kind of broth you use in a soup, I think it's really important to get the low-sodium kind for this soup.
 The sausage will have enough salt on its own that you won't need to add any additional seasoning, be it table salt or salt in the broth.
 Also, I think this would freeze wonderfully; simply portion out servings into resealable 1 quart plastic bags and lay flat in freezer.
 Thaw in fridge and reheat to serve.

 1 pound dried white beans (I used navy)

 14 ounces kielbasa, halved lengthwise and sliced into 1/2-inch thick moons

 Crusty bread, for serving

-In the bowl of a slow cooker, combine beans, kielbasa, tomatoes and juice, onion, garlic, rosemary, and 1 cup of water, stirring to mix.
+In the bowl of a slow cooker, combine beans, kielbasa, tomatoes and juice, onion, garlic, rosemary, broth, and 1 cup of water, stirring to mix.
 Cover and cook until the beans are tender, on low for 7-8 hours, or on high for 5-6 hours.
 Just before serving, stir in the spinach to wilt.
 Serve with bread.